Fundamentals of Partial Rejection Sampling: Partial rejection sampling in the extremal setting

 Suppose we run the algorithm PRS twice, using different non-deterministic choices (of which clauses to resample), until termination.
 A priori, it might be imagined that the two runs would in general have different transcripts, but this is not the case, as we shall see in Lemma~\ref{lem:confluence}.
 Some intuition can be gained from Figure~\ref{fig:transcript}.
 At time~4, $\bfX=(0,0,0,0,1)$, and hence clauses $\phi_1$ and $\phi_4$ are both violated.
 We can resample either $\{X_1,X_2\}$ first or $\{X_4,X_5\}$, but either way we end up with the \emph{same} transcript.
 In this context, it is crucial that $\scp(\phi_1)\cap\scp(\phi_4)=\emptyset$, but in an extremal instance, this condition is guaranteed.

-\begin{lemma} Fix a resampling table.
+\begin{lemma} Let $\Phi$ be an extremal formula.
+Fix a resampling table.
 Suppose that for some sequence of non-deterministic choices, $\PRS(\Phi,\calD)$ terminates with a certain transcript.
 Then for any other sequence of choices, the algorithm will terminate with the same transcript. \end{lemma}

 To prove this lemma, we use a version of Newman's Lemma that is particularly convenient in this application.
 An (abstract) rewriting system is simply a set~$\calT$ of `positions' together with a binary `rewriting' relation $\to$ on~$T$.
 For positions $t,s\in\calT$, the relation $t\to s$ indicates that it is possible to go from $t$ to~$s$ in one move.
 A position~$t$ from which no valid move $t\to s$ is possible is said to be \emph{terminal}.
 A sequence of moves ending at a terminal state is said to be \emph{terminating}.
 Following Eriksson~\cite{Eriksson96}, we say that the rewriting system $(\calT,\to)$ has the \emph{polygon property} if, given any position $t\in\calT$ and two moves $t\to s$ and $t\to s'$, either (a)~there are two sequences $s=s_0\to s_1\to\cdots\to s_\ell=t^*$ and $s'=s'_0\to s'_1\to\cdots\to s'_\ell=t^*$ of the same length~$\ell$ that end at the same position~$t^*$, or (b)~there are two infinite sequences of moves starting from $s$ and~$s'$.
 A rewriting system is said to have the \emph{strong convergence property} if, for any starting position~$t$ from which there exists a sequence of moves terminating at some position~$t^*$, it is the case that every sequence of moves starting from~$t$ will lead to~$t^*$, and in the same number of moves.
 Eriksson~\cite[Thm~2.1]{Eriksson96} showed the following.